-Proof of concept and documentation of the process behind an interactive installation system created for Visual Literacy for Digital Media at RMIT Saigon South, Vietnam, and some interactions it .
+Proof of concept, and documentation of the process behind an interactive installation system created for Visual Literacy for Digital Media during part of a Bachelor of Design (Digital Media) at RMIT Saigon South, Vietnam, and some interactions with it .

 The title Ghost Writer was inspired by the incredible animal that made it all possible, the ‘black ghost knifefish’.
-This species of fish uses electrolocation and swims in multiple directions using the undulating fin that extends the length of its belly.
-The title also refers to taking credit for the work/ideas/talents of others and/or fish.
+This species of fish uses electrolocation, and is able to swim in multiple directions using the undulating fin that extends the length of its belly.
+The title Ghost Writer can also refer to the taking of credit for the work/ideas/talents/writing of other people (and/or animals).

 Choosing the theme ‘time and movement’, this installation aimed to give a nod to performative practices like music and dance.
 Visually, the fish’s movements resemble those of a black inked brush performing calligraphy.
-Because of this, and the location of the installation, a portrait-style tank was chosen to mimic the paper used for Oriental calligraphy.
+Because of this, and the writing traditions of the local community where the work was installed (among other Oriental calligraphy styles), a portrait-style tank was chosen to mimic a piece of paper.

-The programming employed Max for Live which enabled the amplitude captured by the microphone to trigger visual delay effects upon the webcam feed of the fish tank.
-This created a system whereby the vocal sounds of the participant would be interpreted as ‘brushstrokes’ based on the position and movements of the fish.
-Therefore, the user could perform the force/velocity and duration with which they wanted the strokes to appear.
-It became somewhat of a dance between human and fish.
+The audiovisual software component, Max for Live, enabled audio amplitude captured by the microphone to trigger visual delay effects upon the real-time webcam feed of the fish tank, displayed on the laptop screen (in the absence of a video projector).
+This created a system whereby the vocal sounds of the participant could be interpreted as ‘brushstrokes’ based on the position and movements of the fish.
+Therefore, the user could ‘perform’ the ‘darkness’ and duration of the fish’s brushstrokes, but the rest of the control lay with the fish.
+It sometimes became somewhat of a dance between the interspecies individuals.